London City Pass Comparison

 Cons of choosing the London City Pass

-• Several major highlights aren’t included, such as St. Paul’s Cathedral, Tower Bridge, and Westminster Abbey
+• Almost all highlights are missing, like St. Paul’s Cathedral, Tower Bridge and Westminster Abbey

 Our verdict on the London City Pass